 A grid-tied system optimizes a solar array so that it will produce the most solar power it possibly can, under all circumstances.
 The system is tied into your home's electric panel, and any solar power generated goes toward powering your home's electric loads first: fridge, well pump, water or space heating, electronics, etc.

-If you produce more solar power than you use (as will be the case for many customers during daytime hours, especially in summer) then your system will feed power out to the grid.
+If you produce excess solar power (as will be the case for many customers during daytime hours, especially in summer) then your system will feed power out to the grid.
 This essentially treats the grid like a battery, "feeding" the grid with clean solar energy that reduces the load on the local electricity grid, which saves everyone money.
 Net metering is when your unused solar power becomes bill credits with your utility company which you can use when it's not sunny.

 For a net-metered solar powered home, electricity meter will record both energy consumed that flows into the house as well as exported electricity that flows out through the meter into the grid.
 This measurement is used to calculate a credit against what electricity is consumed at night or other periods when the home's electricity use exceeds the system's output.
 Customers are only billed for their "net" energy use.
 It's important to note that these credits are not the same as selling your solar energy back to the grid, which requires a specific electricity generation license and qualified energy-generating resources.